 As an inventor of systemic decision-making models, I’ve worked with well-meaning leaders, coaches, sellers, and managers who frequently end up with inadequate decisions and difficult implementations.
+There are several reasons for this:

-I’d like to share with you what I think are the initial stages of decision making that often get ignored.
-By managing these steps it’s possible to achieve successful, timely, accurate outcomes that evade resistance and are maintained over time.
+I’d like to share what I think are the often-ignored initial stages of decision making that would make it possible to achieve successful, timely, risk free, and successful outcomes that are implemented easily, with buy-in; evade resistance; and are maintained over time.

 STEPS OF DECISION MAKING

-Stage One: Assemble or represent (in large organizations, it could be a representative of a group) those involved with the initiating problem as well as those who will ‘touch’ the ultimate solution.
-Excluding any of these means
+Stage One: Assemble or represent (in large organizations, it could be a representative of a group) those currently involved with the problem as well as those who will ‘touch’ the ultimate solution.
+Excluding any of these folks means

-Stage One concludes with a complete, accurate, stated goal that’s been agreed-upon by all who will use the final output.
+Stage One concludes with a complete, accurate, stated goal that includes the values/beliefs of the system, agreement to manage any unforeseen risks that must be managed and buy-in by all who will use the final output.

-Stage Two: The system that underlies the problem/solution must be managed.
+Stage Two: The system and risks that underlies the problem/solution must be understood and managed by all before going forward toward resolution.
 Questions to be answered:

-Rule: Because outputs are restricted by the input, before the formal decision making process commences, it’s necessary to manage whatever has kept the problem from being resolved and new systems must be in place to house the new solution.
+Rule: Because outputs are restricted by the input, before the formal change process commences, it’s necessary to manage whatever has kept the problem from being resolved so flawed elements can be reviewed and new systems can be put in place to represent the new solution.

-Stage Two concludes with an understanding of, and plans to resolve, the systems that have maintained the problem with new systems and rules in place to generate and maintain the new solution.
+Stage Two concludes with an understanding of, and plans to resolve, the systems that have maintained the problem and replaced with new systems to generate, implement, and maintain the new solution.

 SKILLS FOR STEPS